LAWN INSECTS & PESTS

-If your lawn has dry or yellow patches during the summer months even though you’ve been watering regularly, there’s a chance you may have Chinch Bugs.
 These tiny insects live in the thatch layer above the soil and feed on blades of grass.
-They are most often found on south facing slopes and in areas that receive full sun, and they tend to cause the most damage during July and August.
+They are most often found on south-facing slopes and in areas that receive full sun, and they tend to cause the most damage during July and August.

 WHAT IS THE LIFE CYCLE OF A CHINCH BUG?

 • Egg Stage: The life cycle of Chinch Bugs begins with the female Chinch Bug laying eggs in the soil or in the crevices of plant stems, usually in the spring or early summer.
-The eggs are small, about ½ mm in length (about the size of a pen tip), and are usually white in colour.
+The eggs are small, about ½ mm in length (about the size of a pen tip), and are usually white in color.

 • Adult Stage: Once the nymphs reach their fifth and final instar, they molt one last time and emerge as adult Chinch Bugs.
 Adult Chinch Bugs are about 3-4 mm in length and have a black body with white wings.
 Adult Chinch Bugs can fly and mate.
 The females will lay more eggs, starting the life cycle all over again.